haskelly-dev/Haskelly/README.md

 * Code highlight
 * Code completion
 * Running Haskell inside the editor using either GHCi, runHaskell or Stack build
-* Testing all the prop functions in a file with QuickCheck
+* Testing all the prop functions in a file with QuickCheck or Stack test

 ## Features